Do you know what feels great?

 Aim for spending around 80% of the time in the important and not urgent quadrant.

-I hope the above tips and points will help improve your team’s performance.
+I hope the above tips and points will help improve your global team’s performance.

 Liked what you read?
 Now is the perfect time to take your business to the next level by setting up an offshore team in India.